KhaelK138/KhaelK138.github.io/markdown/RedTeaming.md

 - `beacons` to show active beacons
   - `use {beacon_id}` to use a beacon
     - `interactive` to turn it into a normal session
+- Armory:
+  - Install all with `armory install all`
+  - Sharphound: `sharp-hound-4 -- '-c all,GPOLocalGroup'`shs

 **Killing Services**
 - Soft breaks: